source-academy/general/educator/assessment/README.md

 ## PUBLIC

 Represents a public test case.
 Public test cases will be sent to the client.
-Students can see the testcase programme and run them to see the result.
+Students can see the testcase program and run them to see the result.
 Optional.
 Can have many.

 ### Attributes